-GUI field Description Device Select the specific phone model.
-Click the New icon to add a new device.
-See Configuring desktop FortiFones.
-Click the Edit icon to modify a selected device.
-See Configuring desktop FortiFones.
-Click the Select icon to choose an existing device.
+GUI field Description Gor field Dhone madel · Phone model The FortiFone model.
 This option is only available if you select FortiFone type.
-SIP Setting Select the SIP profile for the phone.
+SIP settings Select the SIP profile for the phone.
 Click the New icon to add a new profile.
-See Configuring SIP profiles.
+See Configuring SIP profiles on page 132.
 Click the Edit icon to modify a selected profile.
-See Configuring desktop FortiFones.
 Emergency zone Select the emergency zone profile for the phone.
 Click the New icon to add a new profile.
-See Configuring emergency zone profiles.
+See Configuring emergency zone profiles on page 148.
 Click the Edit icon to modify a selected profile.
-See Configuring emergency zone profiles.
 Programmable keys Select the keypad profile for the phone.
-Click the New icon to add a new profile.
-See Configuring programmable keys profiles.
-Click the Edit icon to modify a selected profile.
-See Configuring programmable keys profiles.
-This option is only available if you select FortiFone type.
+Click the New icon to add a profile or Edit icon to modify a selected profile.
+See Configuring programmable keys profiles on page 140.
+This option is only available if you select the FortiFone type and is not available for all models.
 Advanced SIP password: Enter the password used for configuring your SIP phone from the phone or the Web.
 You need the phone's IP to access it from the Web.
 You can check the password strength.
-See Reviewing system configuration.

-GUI field Description Click Generate to generate a strong password automatically.
+See Reviewing system configuration on page 160.
+Click Generate to generate a strong password automatically.
 Select View password to display the password.
-If you have configured the default SIP user password (see Default SIP user password), the password appears here.
-However, you can change it. • Location: Select Internal if the phone does not traverse through Network Address Translation (NAT) to connect to the FortiVoice unit, and External if the phone does.
+If you have configured the default SIP user password (see Default SIP user password on page 111), the password appears here.
+However, you can change it.
+Location: Select Internal if the phone does not traverse through Network Address Translation (NAT) to connect to the FortiVoice unit, and External if the phone does.
 These are system defined locations.
+User programmable keys: By clicking Edit, you can configure the phone programmable keys for the extension user if the programmable keys profile used for this extension gives users the permission to do so.
 MWI (Message Waiting Indication): Enable or disable MWI on the phone.
-Auto answer.
-Enable or disable automatic answering on the phone.
+Auto answer: Enable or disable automatic answering on the phone.
 Direct call: Enable or disable direct calling on the phone.
-Secondary accounts: If you enabled the option to add a secondary account for desktop FortiFones, do it here by selecting the FortiFone extension and move it to the Selected field.
-For more information, see Secondary account (Enable secondary account for Desktop FortiFone).
-Soft Phone License allocation Select the number of softphone licenses for use on this extension.
-Mobile Click View Login Information and log in onto the phone using the extension's user name and password.
-Desktop Click View Login Information and log in onto the phone using the extension's user name and password.
+Number: Enter the phone number.
+This is the